Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 ![port443](./assets/port443.png)

-* there is a new listener on port 443 and forwder set up: (Netstat -AN)
+* There is a new listener on port 443 and forwarder set up: (Netstat -AN)

 ![netstat](./assets/netstat.png)